xzluo97/MvMM-RegNet/README.md

 --epochs 50
 ```

-For model testing, the following code shows how to perform inference for pairwise registration on 3D images:
+For model testing, the following code shows how to perform inference for pairwise registration on 3D images as an example:

 ```
 python save_prediction_pairwise.py